 The project is planned to be completed in one phase.

-Any changes in the ownership of the Western Spirit Transmission LLC or of the line would require the new owner to honor existing agreements.
+Any changes in the ownership would require the new owner to honor existing agreements.

 If used, chemical vegetation management will be compliant with federal, state and/or county-approved control measures.
 Western Spirit Transmission LLC plans to use local contractors to handle any necessary vegetation management.